gecko0307/electronvolt/README.md

 Electronvolt
 ============
 Electronvolt (formerly known as Atrium) will be a sci-fi first-person puzzle written entirely in [D language](http://dlang.org).
 The game itself is under development.
-This repository contains a showcase that demonstrates planned visual style and basic gameplay mechanics.
+This repository contains a sandbox app that demonstrates planned visual style and basic gameplay mechanics.
 There are no puzzles/objectives yet.

 [![Screenshot](https://gamedev.timurgafarov.ru/storage/eV_2.jpg)](https://gamedev.timurgafarov.ru/storage/eV_2.jpg)